 Keep the bees, butterflies, and hummingbirds in mind when selecting plants.
 There’s been a decrease in the number of pollinators in the last few decades, mostly due to disease and harsh pesticides.
-Truth is, we need the pollinators to get crops from plants like corn, soybeans, and other vegetables.
-Pick nectar-rich plants like coneflower and aster to give them plenty of pollinating power.
+Truth is, pollinators are essential for crops like corn, soybeans, and other vegetables.
+Pick nectar-rich plants like coneflower and aster (and let the dandelions grow!) to give them plenty of pollinating power.

 3. Help the Birds

-Attract more birds to your property by not cleaning up—yes, really!
+Attract more birds to your property by not cleaning up as often (yes, really!).
 The dried up and dead stems and stalks from meadow plants provide easy nesting materials.
 If you can, leave any dead plants in your landscape so birds have plenty of materials to build nests in spring.
 To bring more birds to your yard, pick seedy plants like sunflowers and cosmos, or try some native grasses.
 Birds will love the convenient food source.

 4. Use Less Gas

-We’re all aware of air pollution from cars, livestock, and factories, but did you ever think about what running your mower every week can do to the air in the long run?
+Everyone's heard about air pollution from cars, livestock, and factories, but did you ever think about what running your mower every week can do to the air in the long run?
 Since many models run on gas, the exhaust releases many of the same gases that cars do.
 Accidentally spilling gas when you’re filling up the tank can also do a number on your soil and your plants.
-Mow less and reduce air pollution—it’s that simple.
+Mow less and you'll reduce air pollution; it’s that simple.
 Or, at least switch to a cleaner, more eco-friendly battery-powered option.

 5. Get Cut Flowers